Catching CTA findings in a Next.js + shadcn/ui app

 api-key: ${{ secrets.CONTENTRX_API_KEY }}

-Option 2 — catch violations at write-time via the MCP server in Claude Code or Cursor.
+Option 2 — catch findings at write-time via the MCP server in Claude Code or Cursor.
 Claude consults ContentRX before writing button labels:

 claude mcp add contentrx -- uvx contentrx-mcp